cosmoart/Freesets/CONTRIBUTING.md

 	"tags": ["ia", "react", "library", "tool"]
 }
 ```

+#### Rules and recommendations for each category

+- Icons: Try not to put resources that are already in the [Iconify](https://icon-sets.iconify.design) list.

 > Note: Try to make the name and license as short as possible for better display.